 Although favoritism by online shopping is evidence, there's still some old fashioned consumers that prefer getting in touch with what they are buying and treasuring.
 What's great about this kind of shop is that they not only sell used goods below their original prices, but also many of these businesses are associated with charities, which not only benefit their destinations, but customers as well, making thrifting a win-win situation for everyone.
 For those ones, here some offline options for used clothes for sale.

-The Bee's Knees is located in a mural-covered building in Arizona and brings together a collection of vintage clothing and local artwork, all carefully selected.
+Bee's Knees: Is located in a mural-covered building in Arizona and brings together a collection of vintage clothing and local artwork, all carefully selected.
 The Phoenix-based store is part of a larger artists' cooperative called The Hive.
 It won't be strange if you find some piece of art between vintage clothes!

 Lost-n-Found Thrift Store.
 The store, in addition to clothing, also carries a vast selection of movies and books.
 Lost-n-Found Youth, a non-profit organization that focuses on LGTBQ+ youth in Atlanta, raises money through this thrift store.
 Let's remember that it's always important to help others whenever possible.